 - Once the partition has been cleared, select “reboot system now.”

-If you had challenges with the steps above, you can also try and clear the cache using the storage method.
+If you had challenges with the steps above, you can also try clearing the cache using the storage method.

-Tap the three dots on the bottom right corner of the screen and to go ‘Device settings’.
-Press on ‘Apps’ and then go to ‘Peloton’.
-Press ‘Storage’ and you can clear cache from there.
+- Tap the three dots on the bottom right corner of the screen and choose ‘Device settings.’

 There is one additional element to clearing cache.
 This is particularly helpful if you are trying to start up your bike after re-calibration.